fserrazes/GameCenterKit/README.md

 This is a Swift package with support for iOS that allows to use GameKit with UIKit and SwiftUI.

-Enable players to interact with friends, compare leaderboard ranks, earn achievements.
+Enable players to interact with friends, compare leaderboard ranks and earn achievements.

 # Requirements

 The latest version of GameKitUI requires:

-    * Swift 5+
+    - Swift 5+
-    * iOS 14+
+    - iOS 14+
-    * Xcode 13+
+    - Xcode 13+

 # Installation